 Then, you can follow these steps to extract photos from iTunes backup file:

-After you receive the license key, you can click on this button which is displayed on the top of the interface as follows, input the license key to this box , click on "Activate" to upgrade to the advanced edition, and then extract iPhone photos without limit.
+After you receive the license key, you can click on arrow button which is displayed on the top of the interface, input the license key to the pop-out window, click on Activate to upgrade to the advanced edition, and then extract photos from iPhone backup without limit.

 Part 4: How to Extract Photos from iCloud Backup File